freewizard20/shoveling/Twitter.md

 42. Edge computed AI without privacy concerns are already here
 43. You're witnessing the moment of building this era's Babel tower...
 44. Dead peop say no words
+45. Moving fast is essential for survival these days.
+But you also know moving fast can break things.
+What if you want quality and fast? - [from circleCI video](https://circleci.com/)